GabrielCrespo/RockPaperScissorsGame/README.md

-# Rock Paper, Scissors: The Game
+# Rock Paper Scissors: The Game